 The second strategy for teaching struggling ESL readers involves using reading to cultivate language fluency.
 When teachers read texts aloud in the classroom, they’re promoting fluent reading practices.
 Once ESL students begin to read, the only way to reinforce what they know is by reading.
 The saying “practice makes perfect” really does ring true in this class.
 Reading aloud in group or pair settings helps ESL students improve fluency.
 Throughout the day, ESL teachers should give their students ample opportunities to practice reading to help maintain their literacy skills.
 Creating a literacy-rich environment should be the goal of all ESL teachers.

 The third strategy for teaching struggling ESL readers is promoting comprehension.
 Teachers should provide students with explicit instruction, so that they can effectively overcome any and all difficulties understanding texts.
 ESL students also need independent reading, so that they can practice comprehension strategies on their own.
 There are two types of comprehension strategies that ESL teachers can employ in the classroom: cognitive and metacognitive.
 Cognitive strategies are mental strategies or processes that help achieve something or to complete a task.
 Metacognitive strategies are mental strategies or processes that help students think and inquire how and why they are going to complete a task.
-These task are super important when learning a new language.
+These tasks are super important when learning a new language.